Membership

 -

-Have responsibility or influence for supplier diversity for a company, university institution, non-profit or government agency; and be responsible for the inclusion of underrepresented groups in the purchase of goods/services to diversify the business entity's supplier base.
+Responsibility or Influence: Has responsibility or influence over supplier diversity for a company, university, non-profit, or government agency, ensuring the inclusion of underrepresented groups in purchasing decisions.

 -